neuromorphic-CPG/neuromorphic-CPG/README.md

 ## Software Setup

-### Installing ctxctl_contrib
+### Installing ctxctl_contrib and dynapse_wrapper

-Run the following the install ctxctl_contrib locally with pip, so Python can find it easily.
+Run the following to install ctxctl_contrib and dynapse_wrapper locally with pip, so Python can find them easily.

 ```
 python3 -m pip install --editable ctxctl_contrib/
+python3 -m pip install --editable dynapse_wrapper/
 ```

 ### Getting the GUI to run on Zemo